-In an age where continued learning is widely becoming a mutual goal for both employers and employees, it is vital for a company to supply learners with a structured eLearning environment.
-Part of what conveys a stable structure of the learning environment is the ability to optimize the learning time and learning efficiency.
+In an age where continuous learning is widely becoming a mutual goal for both employers and employees, it is vital for a company to supply learners with a structured eLearning environment.
+Part of what conveys a stable structure of the learning environment is the ability to optimize the learning time and efficiency.

 Workers, in general, work hard and are consistently busy people leading busy lives.
 Taking time to learn something new, either concerning their work or for self-improvement, may also be consuming time where the worker could be actively accomplishing a key task.

-1) Focused Material: One Goal for Each Module or Lesson Plan
+1) Focused Material: One Goal for Each Module or Lesson

 2) Frequent Evaluations